nhsconnect/gpconnect/pages/appointments/appointments_use_case_search_for_free_slots.md

 #### Payload Request Body ####

-The following search paramters are mandatory (i.e. these querystring elements MUST be present):
+The following search parameters are mandatory (i.e. these querystring elements MUST be present):

-- the `start` and `end` paramters define the time period over which the requested information is to be returned.
+- the `start` and `end` parameters define the time period over which the requested information is to be returned.
 Note that the provider will return only details of free slots which have a date/time span fully within the time period specified.

-- the Slot.freeBusyType=free is considered a fixed query parameter, and absense of this will result in an OperationOutcome error being returned.
+- `fb-type=free` (the parameter value being fixed)
-- &_include=Slot:schedule  (because there is no Schedule endpoint)
+- `&_include=Slot:schedule`

-The following search paramters are strongly recommended to reduce the number of API calls required to prepare an appointment booking:
+The following search parameters are strongly recommended to reduce the number of API calls required to prepare an appointment booking:

 - _include:recurse=Schedule:actor:Practitioner
 - _include:recurse=Schedule:actor:Location